tno-terminology-design/tev2-specifications/docs/tev2/spec-tools/12-mrg-importer.md

 :::

 :::info Editor's Note
 This section is still under development.
-Issues that need to be addressed include how to deal with authentication of the tool in case getting an MRG from a non-public repository (or other service) requires that.
+You'll see further editor's notes where issues exist.
 :::

 The **[MRG](@) Import Tool ([MRG importer](@))** ensures that the [scope](@) within which it is run, obtains a local copy of all [MRGs](@) that are available in the [scopes](@) that are mentioned in the [scopes section](/docs/tev2/spec-files/saf#scopes) of its [SAF](@).
 This makes life easy for various tools, e.g., the [MRGT](@) and the [TRRT](@), that can now assume that all [MRGs](@) that they may need to consult in order to do their job, are readily available.